Isini-Dananjana/student-notes-management-system/README.md

 ## Project Description

-MyFitnessPal is a physical fitness web app which acts as a virtual trainer and nutritionist to ensure that the everyone stays fit.
-With a wide range of workouts to choose from and a multitude of instructors to work with, the app lets you tackle those tyres of fat in the boundaries of your home.
-Workouts not enough for you?
-We have you covered!
-Users can subscribe to different meal plans to opt for healthier calory intake.
-Want to be up to date with the fitness world?
-Checkout our informative blog posts with enlightening content.
+NoteScope is a note-keeping web app that acts as a virtual note platform.
+If you need to note something, you can use this NoteScope quickly because it is simple.
+A user can add notes and can modify notes.
+Admins can manage users and can search for users.

 ## Technologies
  * React JS